yorin/scripts/README.md

 # scripts
-a collection of my scripts which i use to test.
+a collection of my scripts which i use to test play stuff on my computer